Den of Thieves (film)

-Den of Thieves (released in some countries as Criminal Squad) is a 2018 American action crime film written, produced and directed by Christian Gudegast.
+Den of Thieves (released in some countries as Criminal Squad) is a 2018 American action crime film written and directed by Christian Gudegast.
 It stars Gerard Butler, Pablo Schreiber, Curtis Jackson, O'Shea Jackson Jr., Evan Jones, Dawn Olivieri, Mo McRae, and Max Holloway.
 In the film, a Los Angeles County Sheriff’s Department deputy gang look to stop a crew of thieves consisting of ex-MARSOC Marines that are planning to rob the Federal Reserve in Los Angeles.

 Den of Thieves was distributed by STXfilms and released in the United States on January 19, 2018.
 The film received mixed reviews and grossed $80 million worldwide.
 A sequel, Den of Thieves 2: Pantera, was released on January 10, 2025 by Lionsgate Films.

 Plot

 In Los Angeles, a team of ex-MARSOC Marines led by Ray Merrimen hijack an armored truck.
 The ensuing shootout with police leaves several dead, including one of Merrimen's crew, as the hijackers escape with an empty truck.
 Los Angeles County Sheriff's Department Detective Nick "Big Nick" O'Brien and his team, the Major Crimes Unit, investigate the robbery, making the recently paroled Merrimen his prime suspect.
 Nick's team kidnaps Donnie Wilson, a bartender who confesses to acting as the thieves' unarmed getaway driver.
 He describes a large sum of cash stolen from a stadium by the crew but denies knowing their plans and is released.

 Merrimen and his crew prepare to rob the heavily guarded Federal Reserve.
 With approximately $30 million in old bills removed from circulation daily, they plan to steal the untraceable money before it is shredded.
 Nick's team tails Donnie, who is hired as a Chinese food delivery driver, allowing him to deliver inside the Federal Reserve.
 When Nick recognizes Donnie at a restaurant, Merrimen's crew suspects Donnie is an informant.
-Interrogated at gunpoint, he admits Nick questioned him; to his surprise, Merrimen orders him to tell Nick when the heist is taking place.
+Interrogated at gunpoint, he admits that Nick questioned him; to his surprise, Merrimen orders him to tell Nick when the heist is taking place.
 Donnie informs Nick but denies knowing the location.
 Merrimen's girlfriend seduces Nick and, on Merrimen's instructions, reveals the crew will be robbing a bank in Pico Rivera.

 On the day of the heist, as Nick's team waits nearby running surveillance, Merrimen's crew takes the Pico Rivera Savings & Loan bank hostage, demanding a ransom and a helicopter.
 When the FBI attempts to negotiate, the crew appears to execute a female hostage.
-The thieves access the vault and detonate explosives inside, leading Nick to realize this is not their usual M.O.
+The thieves access the vault and detonate explosives inside, leading Nick to realize this is not their usual M.O..
 He impatiently storms the bank himself to find the hostages alive, bound, and hooded.
 In contrast, the thieves have blown their way into the sewers and escaped.